-Considering all of these points I would change the question to the following.
+Considering all of these points I would change the definition to address the following changes.
 To better confine interpretations of the requirements I offer one example of domain bifurcation:

 - Labour market domain: High-level machine intelligence (HLMI) is a machine which can perform all the composite tasks comprising 95 percent of human occupations currently listed on Census Occupation Tier 2 Classification, at an equivalent speed and accuracy rate as a median worker in that occupation, at the same cost as the human workers it replaces.

-- Security Domain: High-level machine intelligence (HLMI) is a machine which can perform all the composite tasks comprising 5% percent of human occupations in AI research, cybersecurity, governance intelligent units and military strategy at an equivalent speed and accuracy rate as a median worker in that occupation, atcost as the human workers it replaces (where could be 10, based on estimates of value of security concern).
+- Security Domain: High-level machine intelligence (HLMI) is a machine which can perform all the composite tasks comprising 5% percent of human occupations in AI research, cybersecurity, governance intelligent units and military strategy at an equivalent speed and accuracy rate as a median worker in that occupation, at cost as the human workers it replaces.

-While these questions do not mitigate some problems of vagueness and variability of interpretation, they do not remove it entirely.
-The unknown nature of undeveloped technologies on an uncertain timeline inevitably renders this question definitionally ambiguous to some degree.
+While these alternative definitions do mitigate some problems of vagueness and variability of interpretation, they do not remove it entirely.
+The unknown nature of undeveloped technologies advancing on an uncertain timeline inevitably renders the question of when AI will reach high-level intelligence definitionally ambiguous to some degree.